MultiTrickFox/Vanilla_RCNN/README.md

 > How does it work:

->- convolutions applied to incoming chords, between fully connected gru layers, to come up with a "likely" chord response; while passing information to a sub network of gru-gru-lstm stack for deciding details (i.e. pitch, velocity etc.)
+>- convolutions on incoming chords, between fully connected gru layers, to come up with a "likely" chord response; while passing information to a sub network of gru-gru-lstm stack for deciding details (i.e. pitch, velocity etc.)

 requirements: